o3de/o3de.org/content/docs/userguide/terrain/rivers-intro.md

 ---
-description: ' Follow these best practices when creating rivers in your &ALY; environment level. '
+description: ' Follow these best practices when creating rivers in your Lumberyard environment level. '
 title: Creating Rivers
 ---